poppins/poppins/README.md

 Written by Bruno Dooms, Frank Van Damme

 ### What is this repository for? ###
-* Quick summary
-Poppins - backup script with incremental snapshots.
+* Quick summary: Poppins - backup script with incremental snapshots.

-* Version:
-PUppet version 1.91
+* Version: Puppet version 1.91

 ### How do I get set up? ###
 * Step 1